batra-mlp-lab/visdial-challenge-starter-pytorch/README.md

 python evaluate.py -split val -load_path /path/to/pth/checkpoint -use_gt
 ```

-The `-use_gt` argument gives a signal to use the ground truth from split and hence, is necessary to calculate the evaluation metrics from Visual Dialog paper (Recall@ 1, 5, 10, Mean Rank, Mean Reciprocal Rank).
+The `-use_gt` argument gives a signal to use the ground truth from split and hence, is necessary to calculate the evaluation metrics from [Visual Dialog paper][13] (Recall@ 1, 5, 10, Mean Rank, Mean Reciprocal Rank).
 Since the `test` split has no ground truth, `-split test` won't work here.

 **Note:** The metrics reported here would be the same as those reported through EvalAI by making a submission in `val` phase.